iotaledger/iota.py/README.rst

 have any issues related with the library or just want to discuss Blockchain, Distributed Ledgers and IoT with other people, feel free to join our `Discord`_.

-You can also ask questions on our `dedicated forum`_.

 If you encounter any issues while using PyOTA, please report them using the `PyOTA Bug Tracker`_.